ryukzak/memo0/index.md

 ---
 layout: default
 ---

 ## Bio

-Most of the time, I mix research (analysis, representation, and experiment), development (programming and management), and teaching (lectures, consulting, and mentoring) in the area of computer engineering.
-My bio's most important milestones are developing the electricity measuring system for small towns with certification, the Ph.D. thesis about multi-level computer systems organization, and CAD for application-specific processors.

-Current research and development topics:

-- Computer and Cyber-Physical Systems Design
-- Computational Process Organization, Tools
-- Quality Software Management
-- Verification of Software Systems
-- Application-Specific Instruction Set Processor (ASIP)
-- Theory and Practice of Functional Programming
+Most of the time, my work involves a blend of research (finding and verifying hypotheses, finding new point of view), development (architecting, implementing, and managing projects), and teaching (delivering lectures, providing consulting services, and mentoring).
+I specialize in various aspects of software engineering.
+Here are a few examples of my experiences:

+- Developing the certification-compliant electricity measurement system for small towns.
+- Authoring the Ph.D. thesis on the architecture of multi-level computer systems, exploring how system levels interact across configuration, compilation, interpretation stages, and between software and hardware components.
+- Founding the CAD platform tailored for hard-real-time application-specific processors.
+- Architecting, developing, and managing the research project focused on planning systems for distributed manufacturing with restricted access to production documentation.

 <!-- Third Person Bio: Aleksandr Penskoi, Ph.D., is working as Associate Professor at Software Engineering and Computer Systems Faculty at ITMO University with a specialization in computational process modeling and computer system design.
 The primal research topics are multi-level computer systems, hard real-time reconfigurable application-specific processors (NITTA), and verification.
 He has experience in real-world development as an architect and software engineer, e.g., electricity measuring system for small towns with certification. -->

----

-Большую часть времени я совмещаю исследования (анализ и эксперименты), разработку (программирование и организацию работ) и преподавание (чтение курсов, консультации и дипломники) в области компьютерной инженерии. Моими наиболее важными результатами являются система измерения потребления электроэнергии в многоквартирных домах (включая сертификацию); кандидатская диссертация о том, что такое многоуровневые системы; и САПР для специализированных вычислителей (текущий проект).

-Текущая область интересов:

-- Проектирование компьютерных и киберфизических систем.
-- Организация вычислительного процесса, инструментальные средства.
-- Управление качеством программного обеспечения.
-- Верификация программных систем.
-- Проблемно-ориентированные процессора (ASIP).
-- Теория и практика функционального программирования.
+## My Topics / Мои темы

+I can serve as your advisor in various theoretical and technical domains:

+### Theoretical Topics

+1. Data Modeling: Learn how to effectively represent domain-specific data, formalize it, and interpret it.
+Discover methods to seamlessly integrate data models into software systems.
+1. Architectural Design: Explore techniques for visualizing system architecture and leveraging architectural descriptions within the design and implementation processes.
+1. Systems Engineering: Gain insights into holistic system understanding, identifying critical components and questions, and assessing the overall quality of your system.
+1. Engineering Methods: Understand how to approach the development process methodologically but simple, and navigate project management challenges when everything seems to go awry.

+### Technical Topics

+- Functional Programming: Explore alternative approaches to software development that revolve around functional programming principles.
+Applying it to real projects.
+- Domain-Specific Languages: Discover how to streamline the programming process and understand why Domain-Specific Languages may not always be the best solution. eDSL intergation in the host language.
+- Distributed Systems: Learn the best practices for designing and implementing distributed systems, taking into account specific business requirements.
+- Software Verification: How do you make sure that the system developed meets expectations?
+How do I formulate these expectations?
+- Please feel free to explore my projects to get a better idea of my expertise and how I can assist you.

-## Projects / Проекты
+## My Projects / Мои проекты

 These projects can provide topics for your bachelor's or master's thesis. / Эти проекты могут дать вам темы для бакалаврских или магистреских дипломов.